+Can I run Adobe on a Chromebook?
 Can I run CAD on my laptop?
-Can I run Adobe on a Chromebook?
 Can I run SPSS on my home computer?

 Mismatch of Power

-Individual software licenses for students are expensive and often come with limitations.
-Even if schools could provide a license for every student, each student would need equipment robust enough to run and manage that software package.
+Many schools were driven to purchase duplicate licenses, so students could access software both on campus and at home.
+Thes individual software licenses are expensive and often come with limitations.
+Even if schools did provide a license for every student, each student needed equipment robust enough to run and manage that software package.

 For example, can students run the full Adobe Creative Cloud on a Chromebook?